deeppavlov/DeepPavlov/docs/userdocs/go_bot.rst

    ``deeppavlov/configs/intents/intents_dstc2_big.json`` is recommended
-3. (*optional*) downloaded english fasttext embeddings trained on wiki (https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.zip)\: fasttext embeddings can be loaded via ``python3 deeppavlov/download.py -all`` you can use any english embeddings, but edit go\_bot config accordingly.
+3. (*optional*) downloaded english fasttext embeddings trained on wiki (https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.zip)\: fasttext embeddings can be loaded via ``python3 deeppavlov/download.py -all`` you can use any english embeddings of your choice, but edit go\_bot config accordingly.

 **TO INFER** from a go\_bot model you should **additionaly** have: